Why participate in Vocational Education and Training (VET)?

 - can be accessed online, anytime and anywhere

-- is free and easy to create and stays with you for life
+- is free and easy to create and stays with you for life.

 USIs are generated on the

 www.USI.gov.au website.
 Students will require Identification to complete the process e.g. Medicare card or birth certificate.

-download on this page or are available from the Head of Department Pathways.
+Students have the right to appeal qualification results.
+Appeal forms are available for download on this page or are available from the Head of Department Pathways.

 Courses offered by Springfield Central State High School include:

-Year 11 and 12
+Years 11 and 12